crystallabs/unibilium-shim.cr/README.md

 The return values are interpreted by the shim to differentiate between existing and absent capabilities.

-Boolean values returning `false`, numeric values returning `less than 0`, and string values returning `null` are treated as absent and are returned as nil.
-In other cases, the corresponding / truthy values are returned.
+Boolean values returning `false`, numeric values returning `less than 0`, and string values returning `null` are treated as absent and either result in returning nil (when they're accessed with `[]?`) or in raising an exception.
+In other cases, the corresponding (and truthy) values are returned.

 Boolean and numeric capabilities can't be executed so the return values from their RunMethods are the values themselves.